openminder/shopify-buy-typings/README.md

 # shopify-buy-typings
-Type definitions for Spotify Buy Javascript SDK.
+Type definitions for Shopify Buy Javascript SDK.
 Tested with version 0.2.1.

 ## How to use
 ``` shell